InstaWP/instawp-connect/readme.txt

 == Changelog ==

+= 0.0.9.45 - 27 Oct 2023 =

+- FIX - Provide an alternative of Phardata library when ZipArchive is not present
+- FIX - Stop staging process if SQLite library is not present
+- FIX - Improvement in staging process for stability
+- FIX - Removed unused files, making plugin .zip less than 500kb.

 = 0.0.9.44 =
 - 26/10/2023 - FIX - Skip Large files option not working.
 - 26/10/2023 - FIX - Collapsible Files & Table skip screen.